jamescooke/blog/content/1609-aaa-pyconuk.rst

 <http://2016.pyconuk.org/talks/cleaner-unit-testing-with-the-arrange-act-assert-pattern/>`_
 I spoke about the Arrange Act Assert pattern and how it can help clean up unit tests.
-I plan to write a short guide to AAA for Python developers and will link to that from here when done - meanwhile, below are my slides and links to some of the resources that have helped me.
+I plan to write a short guide to AAA for Python developers and will link to that from here when done - meanwhile, below is the video of the talk, my slides and links to some of the resources that have helped me.

 Original proposal